California braces for dry winter as Western drought drags on - KESQ

 Associated Press

 SACRAMENTO, Calif.
-(AP) — The past three years have been California’s driest on record, a streak unlikely to break this winter, state officials said Monday.
+(AP) — The past three years have been California’s driest on record and state officials said Monday that they’re preparing for the streak to continue.

 The official water year concluded Friday, marking an end to a period that saw both record rainfall in October and the driest January-to-March period in at least a century.
 Scientists say such weather whiplash is likely to become more common as the planet warms.
 It will take more than a few winter storms to help the state dig out of drought.

-“This is our new climate reality, and we must adapt,” Karla Nemeth, director of the state Department of Water Resources, said in a statement.
+Though its impossible to predict with certainty what the winter will bring, “we are actively planning for another dry year,” said Jeanine Jones, drought manager for the state Department of Water Resources.

-Her comments came ahead of expected remarks Monday by state water officials about what to expect in the months ahead.
+Jones spoke alongside state climatologist Michael Anderson about the just-completed water year.
 The water year runs from Oct.
 1 to Sept.
 30, so that the rainiest winter months are recorded together.

 Snow that falls in California’s mountains typically provides one-third of the state’s annual water supply, but last year snow levels were far below average by the end of the winter.
 The Colorado River, another major source of water for Southern California, is also beset by drought, threatening its ability to supply farmers and cities around the U.S. West.